 No restrictions on mesh size.
 In inside waters (bays, sounds, etc.) a trawl or trawls used together cannot exceed 50' as measured along the main top line.
-No more than two trawls may be used at the same time (not including a try trawl, which cannot exceed 10' on the main top line).
+No more than two trawls may be used at the same time (not meluding a try trawl, which cannot exceed 10' on the main top line).
 No restrictions on trawl size offshore (Gulf of Mexico) - (other commercial specifications apply).
 Trawl wings shall be cut and tied to the wing line only on points, and it shall be illegal to use a trawl or trawls on which the length of the top leg line exceeds the length of the bottom leg line (the length of the leg line being defined as the distance from the rear of the trawl door to the beginning of the wing).
-Webbing or netting shall not be hung, tied, or otherwise connected between the rear of the trawl board or door and the adjacent wing line or between the top leg line and bottom leg line of any trawl so as to extend the width of any trawl or trawls over the legal width (50').
+Webbing or netting shall not be hung, tied, or otherwise connected between the rear of the trawl board or door and the adjacent wing line or between the width of any trawl or trawls over the legal width (50').